AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/reply-to-a-comment-from-outlook.md

 ## Reply to a comment from [!DNL Outlook]

-1. Select the [!DNL Workfront] email notification that contains the comment you want to reply to.&nbsp;
+1. Select the [!DNL Workfront] email notification that contains the comment you want to reply to.
-1. Click the&nbsp;**[!DNL Workfront]**&nbsp;icon in the upper-right corner of the email message to display the Workfront add-in.\
+1. Click the **[!DNL Workfront]** icon in the upper-right corner of the email message to display the Workfront add-in.\
    You might need to click the down-pointing arrow in the upper right of your email to access the [!DNL Workfront] icon.

 1. Click the **[!UICONTROL Menu]** icon to display the list of available [!DNL Workfront] options.\